-One of the best features of this Apron is the light wight comfortable feel.
+One of the best features of this Apron is the lightweight, comfortable feel.
 I hardly know I have it on.
-Who wants to feel a heavy bulky apron especially around their neck when they are working?
+Who wants to feel a heavy, bulky apron, especially around their neck, when they are working?

-This apron also comes with a comfortable adjustable neck strap so you can easily wrap it around just it in the front.
+This apron also comes with a comfortable adjustable neck strap so you can easily wrap it around and adjust it in the front.
 Thanks to this long-neck strap, you can alter the apron to fit you perfectly.
-This way, all your clothes are covered while you’re working so you don’t need to worry about getting clay off them.
+This way, all your clothes are covered while you’re working, so you don’t need to worry about getting clay off them.

-The apron is made of both cotton and polyester, which makes it easy to clean.
+The apron is made of cotton and polyester, making it easy to clean.

-You can wash the apron using a washing machine, and you won’t have to worry about it fading, shrinking, or acquiring wrinkles.
+You can rinse the clay off and wash the apron in the washing machine, and you won’t have to worry about it fading, shrinking, or acquiring wrinkles.
 You only need to ensure you set the washing machine to tumble-dry low with similar colors.
 I use this Apron whenever I’m Glazing, Trimming, or Handbuilding.

 I recommend hand washing all Aprons or getting the excess clay off your Apron first.
 Over time your pipes may clog depending upon how much clay you have on your Apron.
 So, it’s best to always use the same drain you use for your clay.